attila-czabany/couch-code-evening/Readme.md

 Steps
 ======

-==TBD==
 Include all the code in `PlayBingo` class.
 Add test class method name in each section.

-user.bornIn?
-WTF?
-If we can change it to a more meaningful field, much better :) (year of birth? to have an integer) add asserts to unit test? or simply use a main, at the end it will be listening for balls, so it makes sense if it's a main and we don't have to add more lines of code for asserts.

 Register user
 -------------